 I love having a patch of wildflowers in the garden for the wild bees

-Living on new land in a mountain valley, this summer we wanted to attract wild pollinators and beneficial insects into our garden as I’m a big fan of companion planting.
+Living on new land in a mountain valley, this summer we wanted to attract wild pollinators and beneficial insects into our garden as I’m a big fan of companion planting with flowers and herbs.

 Growing wildflowers is easy and great for areas of drought, ours happily flowered when everything else struggled.